TomHarrop/ird-5acc-paper/ms/results.md

 There was a stronger correlation between secondary branch number and spikelet number in the domesticated accessions than in the wild accessions (Figure S1 **correlation-pbn-spn**). **be more descriptive in the correlation**

-### Panicle transcriptome Variation among species (Differences in gene expression profiles between wild and domesticated panicles)
+### Panicle transcriptome Variation (Differences in gene expression profiles between wild and domesticated panicles)

 To investigate gene expression associated with variation in panicle architecture, we chose a single accession for each of *O. rufipogon* (W1654), *O. sativa japonica* (Nipponbare), *O. sativa indica* (IR64), *O. barthii* (B88) and *O. glaberrima* (Tog5681) for RNA sequencing (RNAseq).
 Based on the extensive phenotyping described above, the chosen accessions are consistent with species-wide patterns of panicle architecture (Figure S3 **suppl-phenotype-all-varieties = suppl-fig-MAYBE-pca-on-pheno-BOXPLOT-LABEL in dropbox have to be finalize**), except for *O. sativa japonica* cv.
 Nipponbare, which we included as the reference accession for *O. sativa japonica*.